-· Spanish I 5533 Recommended prior year.
+Spanish I 5533 Recommended prior year.
 Language Arts grade average of an 85 or higher.
 This is the same course as Spanish I offered in grades 9 - 12.
-Recommended Grade: 7 th - 8 th Credit: 1 This is the same course as Spanish I offered in grades 9 - 12.
-The focus of the course is authentic, real-world communication, as students make connections and compare their own language and culture to the communities of the Spanish-speaking world.
+Recommended Grade: 7 ^{th -} 8 th Credit: 1 This is the same course as Spanish I offered in grades 9 - 12.
+The focus of the course is authentic, real-world communication, as students make connections and compare their own language and culture to the communities of the Spanish- speaking world.
 This course focuses on six AP themes.
 Classes are conducted in the target language for 90% of the time, with great attention to comprehensible input which includes: slower speech, repetition, modeling, frequent checks for understanding, visuals, gestures, frequent opportunities for students to practice, and use of English only when necessary.
 Students will be assessed regularly in the three modes of communication: interpersonal (unscripted conversation to complete a task), interpretive (reading, listening, viewing), and presentational (rehearsed and revised oral and written products).
 Language learners in Spanish I are expected to reach a Novice-Mid to Novice-High proficiency level upon completion of this course according to theTEKS for LOTE.
 Grade points are earned toward high school GPA (Grade Point Average).
 This class is conducted in Spanish a significant amount of time.
-Spanish I Recommended Grade: 8 th Credit: 1 This course continues the development of listening, speaking, reading, and writing in the Spanish language.
-The focus of the course is authentic, real-world communication, as students make connections and compare their own language and culture to the communities of the Spanish- Spanish II 5543 This is the same course as Spanish II offered in grades 9 - 12. speaking world.
+Spanish II 5543 Spanish I This is the same course as Spanish II offered in grades 9 - 12.
+Recommended Grade: 8 th Credit: 1 This course continues the development of listening, speaking, reading, and writing in the Spanish language.
+The focus of the course is authentic, real-world communication, as students make connections and compare their own language and culture to the communities of the Spanish- speaking world.
 This course focuses on six AP themes.
 Classes are conducted in the target language for 90% of the time, with great attention to comprehensible input which includes: slower speech, repetition, modeling, frequent checks for understanding, visuals, gestures, frequent opportunities for students to practice, and use of English only when necessary.
 Students will be assessed regularly in the three modes of communication: interpersonal (unscripted conversation to complete a task), interpretive (reading, listening, and viewing), and presentational (rehearsed and revised oral and written products).
 Language learners in Spanish II are expected to reach a Novice-High to Intermediate-Low proficiency level upon completion of this course according to the TEKS for LOTE.
 This class is conducted in Spanish a significant amount of time.
-FINE ARTS Course Course Number Prerequisite Course Description Art I None This is the same course as Art Loffered in Recommended Grade: 8 th Credit: 1 Art I is a high school level comprehensive course that provides the student with introductory experiences in inventive and imaginative expression through a variety of art experiences, media, and techniques.
+FINE ARTS Course Course Number Prerequisite Course Description Art I 7503 None This is the same course as Art I offered in grades 9 - 12.
+Recommended Grade: 8 th Credit: 1 Art I is a high school level comprehensive course that provides the student with introductory experiences in inventive and imaginative expression through a variety of art experiences, media, and techniques.
 Emphasis is placed on the elements and principles of design.
 Grade points are earned toward high school GPA (Grade Point Average).
-CORE COURSES MATHEMATICS Course Course Number Prerequisite Course Description Algebra I - PAP 2540 Grade 8 Math or equivalent Recommended Grade: 8 th Credit: 1 In Algebra I, students will build on the knowledge and skills for mathematics in grades 6-8, which provide a foundation in linear relationships, number and operations, and proportionality.
-Students will study linear, quadratic, and exponential functions and their related transformations, equations, and associated solutions.
-Students will connect functions and their associated solutions in both mathematical and real-world situations.
-Students will use technology to collect and explore data and analyze statistical relationships.
-In addition, students will study polynomials of degree one and two, radical expressions, sequences, and laws of exponents.
-Students will generate and solve linear systems with two equations and two variables and will create new functions through transformations.
-Algebra I Pre-AP includes the same student objectives as Algebra I. Pre-AP courses prepare students who intend to continue their studies in AP.
-This Pre-AP course will be taught using College
+Students may be required to purchase some materials, or an art fee may be required to cover the cost of materials, including a sketchbook.